Help Center

 The non-inverting input of Op-Amp 2 works in the same way as Pin 3, receiving the non-inverted input signal and amplifying it.
 This is particularly useful for sensor circuits designed to detect light levels using light-dependent resistors (LDRs) or photo transistors.

-Power Supply Pins
+Power Supply Pins of LM358

 The LM358 is designed to operate with a single power supply, making it ideal for low-power applications.

-· Pin 4 (Vss - Ground) is the ground pin, connected to the negative terminal of the power supply.
+·Pin 4 (Vss - Ground) is the ground pin, connected to the negative terminal of the power supply.

-· Pin 8 (Vdd - Positive Supply) connects to the positive terminal of the power supply.
+·Pin 8 (Vdd - Positive Supply) connects to the positive terminal of the power supply.
 The typical operating voltage ranges from 3V to 32V, depending on the circuit’s needs.

 A stable power supply is essential for the LM358 to perform optimally, especially in applications like sensor circuits, where signal stability and amplification precision are crucial.